Dinosaur World (theme parks)

 Dinosaur World is a chain of outdoor dinosaur theme parks in the US.
 Their locations include Plant City, Florida; Glen Rose, Texas; and Cave City, Kentucky.
 The parks feature over 150 life-size dinosaur sculptures created by Christer Svensson.
 The Florida location opened in November 1998, the Kentucky location five years after, and Texas location followed five years after that.

+Park Operations

 In each park, life-size dinosaur statues are placed among native vegetation or water features to simulate animals in a wild environment.
 Plant species that date from the time of the dinosaurs can be found on the grounds and identified with small signs.
 At a "Fossil Dig", kids can dig at a sand table for real fossils.
+A "Dino gem" excavation activity is also offered.

+Sculptures

 The dinosaur sculptures themselves are made from a base of carved polystyrene foam, covered with fiberglass, then putty which is textured as the skin and painted.
 Each dinosaur is made on location at the park; about three new dinosaur replicas are added each year.

+The Plant City park has nearly 200 sculptures on display.